Cyrillinux/Ardui89/README.md

-#Ardui89 8051 C IDE Beta 0.3.11 for Arduino IDE
+#Ardui89 8051 C IDE 0.4.1 for Arduino IDE

-Under GPL license
+#Under GPL license

-Add 8051 architecture family to Arduino IDE :
+Adds 8051 architecture family to the Arduino IDE :

-STC89C52RC, STC89C5x, STC89C516RD+, STC15W408AS-DIP16...
+STC89C52RC, STC89C516RD+, STC15W408AS-DIP16

 * DISCLAIMER OF ALL WARRANTIES *

-MACOS / WINDOZ / LINUX (only 0.3.6/0.2.1)

-This package is new projet, just begening, not official package and patch.

-Allows to COMPIL a Arduino .ino file for 8051 family in C and UPLOAD into STC89C5x Family
+Allows you to COMPILE a .ino file of the 8051 C family program and UPLOAD it into the STC89C5x, STC15..., etc. family.

-#Important

-Under WindOz, using absoluty last version (>=3.8) of CH340 drivers (CH341SER.ZIP) (Included in this package).

 #Versions
 0.0.1  : first Mac OS try (compiling only) (Arch 8051 STC89C51RC(4kb) and STC89C52RC(8kb))